 How do you get rid of moths when you can’t find the source?

 Moths can be quite the pesky roommates.
-Not only do they (clothing moths) have a penchant for gnawing holes into your favorite garments, but they (pantry moths) also have a nasty habit of leaving behind unsightly excrement and casings, and even daring to lay their larvae in your cereal or rugs.
+Clothing moths have a penchant for gnawing holes into your favorite garments, while pantry moths have a nasty habit of leaving behind unsightly excrement and casings, even daring to lay their larvae in your cereal or rugs.

-Hence, we’ll continue this discussion by talking through this pertinent first step, followed by an additional four steps (five in total) that will help you and your family both get rid of moths (whose source you can’t find) and keep moths away.
+Hence, we’ll continue this discussion by talking through this pertinent first step, followed by an additional four steps (five in total) that will help you and your family get rid of moths (whose source you can’t find) and keep them away.

 Identify the moth

 The two most common species of moths that invade households are the clothing moth and the pantry moth.
 It’s important to differentiate between the two.
-Here’s a quick guide to help you distinguish between them:
+Below is a quick guide to distinguish between them:

 Clothing moths (Tineola bisselliella and Tinea pellionella)